nmmmnu/HM4/README.md

 - db_file	- reads DiskTable or LSM
 - db_merge	- merge DiskTable(s)
 - db_preload	- preload DiskTable into system cache, by reading 1024 samples from the DiskTable

+---
+### Complexity is a lie :)

+Time complexity of most of the operations is O(Log N).
+However it heavily depends of the operation.

+First example is **GET** command.

+- First it need to do search in memlist O(Log N).
+- Then it need to do search in disklist.
+If we have 4 files on the disk, thats another O(4 Log N).
+However, compared to memlist, this is much slower operation.
+- Total complexity wouldb "Mem + Disk"

+Second example is **DEL** command.

+- Only thing it need to do is to insert tombstone in memlist O(Log N).
+- Total complexity wouldb "Mem"

+Next example **GETX**

+- First it need to do search in memlist O(Log N).
+- Then it need to do search in disklist.
+If we have 4 files on the disk, thats another O(4 Log N).
+However, compared to memlist, this is much slower operation.
+- To find subsequent keys, no time is wasted.
+- Total complexity wouldb "Mem + Disk"

+Last example is **INCR** command.

+- First it need to get the current value of the key.
+This is same as **GET**
+- Second it need to store new value - this is same as **SET** or **DEL**
+- Total complexity wouldb "2 * Mem + Disk"